Go directly to product information

 Smell and taste

-Among the fragrant components, you'll find many that are also found in black pepper, except for safrole, which provides the unmistakable cinnamon note that gives the plant its popular name.
-In canelo, like in Tasmanian pepper, you'll taste myrtle and nutmeg, as well as juniper berry, with which it pairs well.
+Among the fragrant components you will find many that are also found in black pepper occur, except for the safrole, which provides the unmistakable cinnamon note to which the plant owes its popular name.
+In canelo, you taste just like in Tasmanian pepper myrtle and nutmeg, but also juniper berry, with which it combines well.

 • alpha-pinene (11%)